topo-gps/ios-manual/en/routes/route_plan_map.rst

 .. figure:: ../_static/route-plan-rp5.png
    :height: 568px
    :width: 320px
-   :alt: Routeplanner Topo GPS routepunt toevoegen.
+   :alt: Route planner topo gps remove point.

    *Removing a route point by dragging it to the top or bottom of the screen.*

-If you have dragged the route point to the route plan window you can release it.
-The route point will be removed and the route will be recalculated as you can see
+If you have dragged the route point to the bottom or top of the screen you can release it.
+The route point will be removed and the route will be recalculated as you can see below:
-below:

 .. figure:: ../_static/route-plan-rp6.png
    :height: 568px
    :width: 320px
-   :alt: Routeplanner Topo GPS routepunt toevoegen.
+   :alt: Route planner topo gps removing point.

    *The route after removing a route point.*